sidravi1/sidravi1.github.io/_posts/2018-03-13-mapping-with-geopandas-and-friends.md

 ### Get your shape files

 If you don't have one already, go to [Global Administrative Areas](http://gadm.org/country) and download the shape file you want.
-We'll work with Bulgaria here mainly because it is small.
+We'll work with Turkey here mainly because it is small and has delicious food.
 On macOS/\*nix:

 {% highlight bash %}
 > wget http://biogeo.ucdavis.edu/data/gadm2.8/gdb/TUR_adm_gdb.zip